-- 13. Drinking fountains shall be semi-recessed wall mounted, mechanically cooled with a hermetically-sealed single phase compressor, and offer front and side antimicrobial activation buttons.
+- 13. Drinking fountains shall be semi-recessed wall mounted. mechanically cooled with a hermetically-sealed single phase compressor, and offer front and side antimicrobial activation buttons.
 Basis of design is ELKAY Enhanced EZH20 Filtered with submittals approved by the Owner prior to installation.
 Bottle-fill capability shall be included unless located in public areas of performance venues or stadium seating areas where limitations are imposed on outside or personal drink containers.
 Bottle-fill station shall be integral to the unit including hands free filling, a low energy visual filter monitor, automatic filter status reset, and a drain.
 One (1) ADA accessible drinking fountain shall be provided at each location for bi-level access.
 Valves, drains and attachments shall be installed for easy access and operation without special tool.
-See D.9 for additional area finish coordination.
-Slip-resistant tile flooring shall be provided under the drinking fountain arca. - 14.
+See D.9 for additional area finish coordination. - 14.
 Departments requesting convenience water or ice dispensing appliances are encouraged to consider a campus standard permanently plumbed drinking fountain.
 All other equipment shall be department funded specialty equipment as outlined in D.11-1.
 See below and D.9 for additional finish coordination. - 15.
 Unattended continually running water appliances such as reverse osmosis (RO) or deionized (DI) water systems and final connection lines shall be located in a manner provided with secondary containment overflow protection directed to an area drain able to contain the maximum anticipated flow.
 Alternatively an area water sensor interconnected to an automatic closing isolating valve may be provided.
-See below and D.9 for additional finish coordination.
+See below and D.9 for additional finish coordination. - 16.
+Water supplies for specialty water dispensing equipment and appliances shall be permanently piped to the